Getting Started¶

 The Mod Tools target a specific Unity version.
 Using any other version may cause errors.

-- Check the CHANGELOG for the current target Unity version.
+- Check the CHANGELOG for the current release — each entry names its target Unity version at the top.

-- Click the version number in the CHANGELOG — this opens Unity's website where you can click Install to add it to Unity Hub automatically.
+- Install that version from Unity Hub.
+Clicking the version number in the CHANGELOG opens Unity's website, where Install adds it to Unity Hub for you.

 You can have multiple Unity versions installed side-by-side, so this will not affect any other projects.